 Emotions have no place in investing.
 You rely on cold, hard data to make investing decisions.
-Today we’ll talk about ways to take the emotion out of buying stocks.
+Today we’ll talk about ways to take the emotion out of buying stocks with the founder of Simply Wall Street.

 We interview Al Bentley, wind-surfer, CEO and co-founder of Simply Wall Street, an Australian startup that helps people make better investing decisions by turning complex data into easily understood infographics.